yodalberth/ERP_EMPRESAS/custom_addons/dgii_ncf_manager/README.rst

 DGII NCF Manager
 ================

-This module manages fiscal receipt numbers (NCF) for companies in the Dominican Republic.
-It follows the OCA guidelines so the NCF features remain optional and modular.
+This module manages fiscal receipt numbers (NCF) issued by the Dominican tax authority (DGII).
+It follows the OCA guidelines so features are modular and NCF usage is optional on each invoice.

 Features
 --------